Fred Newman (philosopher): Early "therapy cult" allegations

-Response to allegations

-By therapeutic professionals
+Sympathetic therapeutic professionals

-Some of the cult criticisms have been disputed by some of Newman's peers in the therapeutic milieu.
+Some of the cult criticisms have been disputed by some of Newman's therapist peers.

 According to British psychologist Ian Parker, "Even those [Newman and Holzman] who have been marked by the FBI as a 'cult' may still be a source of useful radical theory and practice.
 Like a weed, a cult is something that is growing in the wrong place.
 We would want to ask 'wrong' for who, and whether it might sometimes be right for us.
 We have no desire to line up with the psychological establishment to rule out of the debate those who offer something valuable to anti-racist, feminist or working-class practice."

-By Newman and Holzman
+2003 interview with John Soderlund

 Newman (along with Holzman) responded to the ongoing controversy in a 2003 interview with John Söderlund, the editor of New Therapist, in a special issue devoted to mind control.
 In her introduction to the responses, Holzman claimed that the editor's questions "have that 'When did you stop beating your wife?' quality":

 These kinds of attacks are ludicrous in the way that the charge of being a witch was in centuries past.
 A cult is a made-up thing for which (like the made-up witch) there is no falsifiability.
 An entire mythology can thus be created, complete with attributes and activities that cannot be proven or disproven.
 Indeed, that's the virtue of such made-up things.
 They paint a picture that holds you captive.

 Söderlund asked about the recent focus of the American Psychological Association on the "potential dangers of mind control."

 Newman replied that he did not quite know what was meant by the term and noted, "The closest association I have to it is what happens between parents and their young children.
 When children are very young, parents create a very controlled environment where there's a great level of dependency on the parents.
 Gradually, as children come to experience other kinds of institutions (day care, school, etc.) their lived environment becomes less controlled and their dependency lessens."
 He explained that he did not think that sort of "totally controlled environment" to be imposable on an adult relationship "outside of the extraordinary circumstances of say, the Manchurian Candidate.
 I don't see how mind control has any applicability to therapy—therapy of any kind—as it's a relationship where the clients have control....
 They pay, they can not show up, etc." Newman acknowledged that he believed that authoritarian and coercive therapists were likely doing bad therapy, but he did not consider that to be mind control.